+(a) In my view as the appointed EAP, the information contained in this BAR and the documentation attached hereto is sufficient to make a decision in respect of the listed activity(ies) applied for.

+YES NO

+(b) If the documentation attached hereto is sufficient to make a decision, please indicate below whether, in your opinion, the listed activity(ies) should or should not be authorised:

+Listed activity(ies) should be authorised:

+YES NO

-(b) If the documentation attached hereto is sufficient to make a decision, please indicate below whether, in the listed activity(ies) should or should not be authorised: n your o pinion, Listed activity(ies) should be authorised: YES NO Provide reasons for your opinion The proposed activity should be authorised for the following reasons: The proposed communication mast, allows for multiple service providers to a house their equipment on the mast, decreasing the need for additional commasts to be erected in the area.
-The benefits of telecommunications services in modern society are potentially I proposed activity will increase the coverage of these telecommunication including providing a more reliable and wider coverage.
-The social benefits are considered to greatly outweigh any potential environmental impacts from the activity.
-The activity would create a mo telecommunications service, considered as essential to the business and private re eff icient The construction of the telecommunications mast is considered as part of the services for the greater community.
-The data capabilities provided by the prop are important in business, education and for the public, and has thus become for social and economic development. posed mast The impact on the visual character of the area is expected to be media acceptable.
-The proposed site is located adjacent to some tall bluegum trees w a visual screener, mitigating the possible visual impact.
-The proposed site is not located within a Critical Biodiversity Area ("CBA") or Support Area ("ESA") and the proposed site has no natural vegetation present.
-T significant biodiversity features present on site and the site contains no natural (only patches of kikuyu grass). here o ire no The proposed site is not located within a CBA or ESA and no populations of threa or animal species were observed on site. tened plant The proposed development will have a low significance in terms of the heritage and the Environmental Management Programme ("EMPr") will be used to n potential impacts.
-The proposed telecommunication mast is not expected to produce any noise during the operational phase. e or o dours Some noise can be expected during the construction phase, but this will be tem expected to be negligible. porary y and The EMPr will be implemented to manage the activities on site and an Environme Officer ("ECO") will be appointed to oversee the construction activities on site. ntal Co ontrol Considering all the information, it is not envisaged that this proposed development will negative impact on the environment. have c a low- It is therefore recommended that this application be authorised with the necessary c approval as described throughout this Pre-Application BAR. onditic ons of (c) Provide a description of any aspects that were conditional to the findings of the assessment by the EAP and Spe ecialists which are to be included as conditions of authorisation.
-The recommendations and mitigation measures as contained in the Pre-Applic Assessment Report ("BAR") and EMPr must be implemented to mitigate any potenti environmental impacts.
-The proposed site is located within the Hemel en Aarde Valley between Hermanus an The land use of the area is predominantly wine and fruit farms which can be charact production landscape.
-The landscape includes various hills and hidden secondary various terised as a provides a high level of visual absorption.
-Numerous plantation trees are present in dense stands or as windbreaks, such as Bluegum and pine trees.
-These provide effective screening of individual sites and thus increase the absorption level of the landscape.
-The overall visual impact is, due to the specific setting of the site in a secluded 'hollo', screened by large trees, rated moderate to low significance.
-Please refer to Appendix G2 for the Visual Impact Assessment.
+Provide reasons for your opinion

+The proposed activity should be authorised for the following reasons:

+- The proposed communication mast, allows for multiple service providers to attach and house their equipment on the mast, decreasing the need for additional communications masts to be erected in the area. - The benefits of telecommunications services in modern society are potentially limitless.
+The proposed activity will increase the coverage of these telecommunications services, including providing a more reliable and wider coverage. - The social benefits are considered to greatly outweigh any potential negative environmental impacts from the activity.
+The activity would create a more efficient telecommunications service, considered as essential to the business and private sector. - The construction of the telecommunications mast is considered as part of the essential services for the greater community.
+The data capabilities provided by the proposed mast are important in business, education and for the public, and has thus become paramount for social and economic development. - The impact on the visual character of the area is expected to be medium-high but acceptable.
+The EMPr with mitigation measures will be implemented. - The proposed site is not located within a Critical Biodiversity Area ("CBA").
+Alien vegetation on site will be removed in accordance with the EMPr. - No cultural or historical aspects were identified on the site. - The proposed communications mast is not expected to produce any noise or odours during the operational phase.

+- Some noise can be expected during the construction phase, but this will be temporary and expected to be negligible.
+Construction activities will be restricted to normal working hour. - The EMPr will be implemented to manage the activities on site and an ECO will be appointed to oversee the construction activities on site.

+Considering all the information, it is not envisaged that this proposed development will have an insignificant negative impact on the environment.

+It is therefore recommended that this application be authorised with the necessary conditions of approval as described throughout this Pre-App BAR for comment.

+(c) Provide a description of any aspects that were conditional to the findings of the assessment by the EAP and Specialists which are to be included as conditions of authorisation.

+The recommendations and mitigation measures as contained in the Pre-App Basic Assessment Report ("BAR") and EMPr must be implemented to mitigate any potential negative environmental impacts.